Skip to content

 Contingent Liabilities

-Contingent liabilities are those liabilities which may or may not arise in the future for payment.
+Contingent liabilities are those liabilities that may or may not arise in the future for payment.
 The auditor’s duty is to see that all known and unknown liabilities have been brought into the accounts at the date of the Balance Sheet and have been shown in the Balance Sheet separately as such:

 (1) Liabilities on Bills Receivable Discounted and not Matured.
 If the bills receivable are discounted with a bank and the money so received from it is made use of the entire money will be refunded to the bank if the acceptor does not make payment on the date of its maturity.
 This is why such a contingent liability is distinctly shown in the Balance Sheet by way of a note at the foot.